waynetee/tp/docs/UserGuide.md

 * Prices must be between 4 and 9 digits (both inclusive).
 * Leading zeroes will be ignored.
 For e.g., `00100` has 5 characters, but it only has 3 digits, not counting the leading 0s.
 Hence, `00100` is an invalid price.

+#### Property/Buyer phones
+* Phones must be within 3 to 30 characters (both inclusive).
+* By default, phone numbers only contain numeric digits (i.e. 0 - 9).
+If there is a need to add phone numbers containing non-numeric characters, add ` --nvp` to the end of the command.
+* Regardless of whether the phone number contains non-numeric digits, the length of the phone number has to be between 3 and 30 characters (inclusive).

 #### Tags
 * Tags are always optional.
 * Tags must start with a letter or number, and only contain alphanumerical characters, spaces and hyphens (`-`).